chrisroadmap/rff-fair2.1/README.md

 - python 3.7+
 - anaconda strongly recommended
 - 220 GB disk space: the output data consumes around 205 GB
+- the AR6 emissions infilling database.
+Save this as `$DATADIR/data_input/ar6_emissions_vetted_infillerdatabase.csv` where `$DATADIR` is an environment variable you define (see 5. below).
+You have to obtain this by setting up an account with the IIASA AR6 WG3 database.
+Do this, then visit the Downloads page (https://data.ene.iiasa.ac.at/ar6/#/downloads), and download the file called "Infiller database for silicone: IPCC AR6 WGIII version (DOI: 10.5281/zenodo.6390768)"

 ## Reproduction